Philocoder93/php-intro/readme.md

 There are several reasons to like PHP:

-1. It's super-easy to pick up.
-It looks a lot like Javascript, and because you're dealing with functions instead of objects, it's easier to read.
+- It's super-easy to pick up.
+It looks a lot like Javascript, and because you're dealing with functions instead of objects, it's easier to write, and usually not difficult to read.

-2. It's *everywhere*.
+- It's *everywhere*.
 It had a massive head start.

-3. It's easy to embed in HTML.
+- It's easy to embed in HTML.

-4. It makes a lot of back-end concepts easy to understand.
+- It makes a lot of back-end concepts easy to understand.

 ### I use PHP...